amida-tech/orange-api/docs/src/medications.md

 Store details of a new medication the patient has started taking.
 The current user must have write access to the patient.

+If `origin="imported"` and `import_id` is set, then the API will look for an existing medication with the same `import_id`.
+If one exists then it will be updated with the specified details, rather than a new medication created.
+This can be used to merge medication details when running an import process in the app multiple times.

 + Parameters
     + patientid (integer, required)